git-ogawa/usbcamGUI/README.md

 | Manual     | any                 |

-The csv file that contain the parameters when save the image is also made at the same time.
+When save the image, the csv file that contain the parameters is also made at the same time.
 In the file, each parameter is listed in the format: `[param],[value]`